-When uppers like Vyvanse are taken with downers like benzodiazepines, either recreationally or as a performance enhancer, dangerous drug interactions can occur.
+When stimulants like Vyvanse are taken with depressants like Xanax (or other benzodiazepines), either recreationally or as a performance enhancer, dangerous drug interactions can occur.

-Yet mixing prescription drugs and/or illicit drugs in any combination can have serious side effects, which may include the risk of overdose, developing an addiction or chemical dependency, and more.
+Yet mixing prescription drugs in any combination can have serious side effects, which may include the risk of overdose and developing an addiction or chemical dependency.

 Side Effects Of Xanax And Vyvanse

-Vyvanse (lisdexamfetamine) is a relative newcomer in a crowded prescription drug marketplace of ADD and ADHD treatments that include stimulants like Adderall and Ritalin.
+Vyvanse (lisdexamfetamine dimesylate) is a relative newcomer among Attention-Deficit/Hyperactivity Disorder (ADHD) medications that include stimulants like Adderall and Ritalin.

 Some side effects of Vyvanse include: